MohsenCha/STM32_Printf/README.md

 # STM32_Printf
-Using printf for serial debugging on STM32 MCUs
+Using printf/scanf for serial debugging on STM32 MCUs

-## How to use printf for serial console printing?
+## Installation

+### Step 1: Add the code to your project

-Add this code to your UART initialization file (main.c or uart.c/h):
+Add the following code to your UART initialization file (typically `main.c` or `uart.c`):

 ```c
 #ifdef __GNUC__